CausewayDigital/Minecraft-EE-MakeCode/tutorials/cyber-kingdom/firewall/firewall_1.md

 # Allowing everything

+## What's a Firewall? @unplugged
+A Firewall is a filtering system for traffic entering (and sometimes exiting) a network or location.
+It is based on created allow or deny rules to allow or deny different types of traffic.
+In this task, you will be building up a series of rules to allow or deny different characters into the castle.

 ## Villagers @unplugged
 It looks like there are a group of villagers on their way.
 Let's start by creating a firewall that allows all.
 ## Step 1